Bumble Bee Vs Honey Bee Vs Wasp

 Wasps that are solitary don’t have a large colony.
 They live individually.

 A honey bee colony can live in the same location for the entire year.
 But bumble bees do not live in the same location for the entire year.
+The hibernation or migration behaviour of honey bees and bumble bees is different.

 For honey bees, the workers sent scout bees to select nest sites.
 Then the queen emerges to that location to create their nest.
 The workers do all the nest construction work from wax.